upcschool-cloud-arch/contenido/19-gitops-cicd/labs/lab10-app-exploration/README.md

 ## Application execution

-* Time to take a look a the application.
+* Time to take a look at the application.
 Run it with

 ```bash
 java -jar target/spring-petclinic*.jar